jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-13.md

 A question has been started, whether Augustus had a real inclination to divest himself of the empire.
 But is it not apparent, that, had he been in earnest, he might easily have effected his design?
 But his whole proceeding, in that affair, was a mere artifice; because, though he expressed a desire every ten years, to be eased of the mighty load that encumbered him, yet he always thought fit to bear it.
 These were little refinements of low cunning, calculated to induce the people to give him what, in his opinion, he had not sufficiently acquired.
 I form my thoughts in this particular, by the whole life of Augustus; and though mankind are frequently fanciful and inconsistent, they are seldom known to renounce, in one moment, any enjoyment that has engaged the attention of all their life.
 Every action of Augustus, and each of his various regulations, visibly tended to the establishment of monarchy.
 Sylla resigned the dictatorship=  but, amidst all his violent proceedings, a republican spirit is apparent in every part of his conduct; all his regulations, though executed with a tyrannical air, had an aspect to some certain form of a commonwealth.
 Sylla, who was a man of an impetuous temper, precipitated the Romans into liberty.
 Augustus, who was a smooth and subtile tyrant * , led them gently into slavery.
 When the republic regained its power, under Sylla, all the people exclaimed against tyranny; and whilst this became fortified, under Augustus, liberty was the general boast.

-[93]
-The custom of triumphs, which had so much contributed to the greatness of Rome, was abolished by Augustus, or, more properly, this honour became the prerogative of sovereignty * .
-The greatest part of those customs which prevailed under the emperors, derived their origin from the republic † ; and it will be proper to bring them together, that the similitude may be more apparent.
+The custom of triumphs had so much contributed to the greatness of Rome.
+- It was abolished by Augustus, or, more properly, this honour became the prerogative of sovereignty * .

+The greatest part of those customs which prevailed under the emperors, derived their origin from the republic †

+It will be proper to bring them together, that the similitude may be more apparent.

 That person alone under whose auspices a war had been conducted, was intitled to demand a triumph ‡ =  now wars were always carried on under the auspices of a generalissimo, and consequently of the emperor, who was the generalissimo of all the forces.

-As constant war was the reigning principle of the republic, the maxim under the emperors was altogether pacific.
+Constant war was the reigning principle of the republic.

+The maxim under the emperors was altogether pacific.
 Victories were considered as so many opportunities of introducing disorder by armies, who might fix too great a valuation on their services.

 Those who were advanced to any command, were apprehensive of engaging in enterprises of too great importance; they found it necessary to aim at glory with moderation, and were to engage the emperor’s notice, and not raise his jealousy; in a word, they were not to appear before him with a lustre which his eyes could not bear.